yadhisresht/yadhisresht/README.md

 ## 🚀 About Me

-I am a **Computer Science Engineering undergraduate specializing in Artificial Intelligence & Machine Learning** at **SRM Institute of Science and Technology** (Class of 2028).
-I am highly competitive, disciplined, and driven by curiosity, with strong interests in **AI research, intelligent systems, and real-world problem solving**.
+I am a **Computer Science Engineering undergraduate** specializing in **Artificial Intelligence & Machine Learning** at **SRM Institute of Science and Technology (Batch 2024–28)**.
+My academic and research journey is strongly oriented towards applying **AI and ML to high-impact, real-world domains**, particularly **disaster management, earthquake engineering, and spatio-temporal intelligence systems**.

-Alongside my technical journey, I actively engage in **public speaking, leadership roles, interdisciplinary collaboration, and sports**, which has helped me develop strong communication skills and a well-rounded professional mindset.
+I am a **Co-Founder of FORESIGHT-X**, an independent interdisciplinary research and innovation lab focused on integrating **computational intelligence with geophysical sciences**.
+Through this work, I actively engage in developing **data-driven, real-time, and sustainable systems** for seismic forecasting, disaster response, and resilience planning.
+My interests extend across **AI-driven modeling, geospatial intelligence, digital twins, and applied deep learning**, with a strong emphasis on translating research into deployable systems.

 ## 🌐 Connect with Me